ameliepa/cse15l-lab-reports/labReport3revision.md

         surrounding extracellular environment.
           extracellular matrix.
 ```
+The grep -h command shows the lines within the files that contain the pattern given.
+This command would be useful if one wanted to see the contexts in which particular words or phrases are used within a folder, or even a specific file.
+I used grep -h to find all lines in text files with the word "extracellular" within them using the directory ./biomed/*.txt.
 ```
 [cs15lfa23kb@ieng6-201]:technical:149$ grep -h "California" ./911report/*.txt
                 California went on the watch for his like.